Johnny Depp in court says he has never struck any woman in his life

 Depp on Tuesday said Heard's "untrue" accusations that she had been a victim of domestic abuse "permeated the industry," eventually becoming global news and in many circles have been accepted as fact.

 "I'm obsessed with the truth so today is my first opportunity that I've been able to speak about this case in full for the first time," Depp told the court.
-"I felt a responsibility of clearing the record ...
-I didn't deserve that nor did my children nor did the people who have believed in me all these years."
+"I felt a responsibility of clearing the record."

 Depp shares details about his early relationship with Heard